 Achieving > one viral factor = 20% invite x 200 invites per inviter x 2.5% signup from invites = one

 - Invite via Facebook connect, Gmail importer, etc.

-Were doing 10 A/B test per day; 8 would do nothing, 1 would go down, 1 would go up
+Were doing 10 A/B tests per day; eight would do nothing, one would go down, one would go up.

 - Select platforms that work best